-This is for you if you’re curious about British style from the past.
+If you’re curious about British style from the past, you’re in the right place.

 In this article, you will:

-- Learn about old British clothing for men and women
+- Discover the evolution of British clothing for both men and women

-- See how clothes show class and work
+- Learn how fashion symbolized class and occupation

-- Understand how these styles still inspire fashion today
+- See how these historic styles continue to influence modern fashion

 1. History of Traditional British Clothing